irelius/python-deploy-docker/README.md

 # Dockerfile:
 - Needed variables on Dockerfile:
     - `FLASK_APP`
+        - Set to "app", hardcoding is ok
     - `FLASK_ENV`
+        - Set to "production", hardcoding is ok
+    - `SCHEMA`
+        - Establish an ARG and ENV variable.
+Don't provide a default to ARG, but set a default variable value to the ENV (see Docker file for clarification)
     - `SECRET_KEY`
-    - `SCHEMA`
+        - Establish an ARG and ENV variable.
+Don't provide a default to ARG, but set a default variable value to the ENV (see Docker file for clarification)
     - `DATABASE_URL`
+        - Establish an ARG and ENV variable.
+Don't provide a default to ARG, but set a default variable value to the ENV (see Docker file for clarification)
+- As mentioned above, Dockerfile runs `flask db init` and `flask db migrate` because the "migrations" folder is included in the ".dockerignore" file
+    - If you remove "migrations" from the ignore file, you should also remove the initialization and migration commands as they are unnecessary
+    -

 <br></br>

 ## Notes:
 - There's some issue with having multiple flask projects on one postgres database from my tests.
 It could be that my testing methodology is flawed, but having multiple flask projects with differing alembic identifiers seems to be causing an issue with the downgrade function
-- To reset your alembic history, enter your postgres database with your PSQL command and run `DELETE FROm alembic_history;`
+- To reset your alembic history, enter your postgres database with your PSQL command and run `DELETE FROM alembic_history;`
     - This will clear your alembic history and you can deploy either your Dockerfile project or directly from your repo
-- "psycopg2-binary" was added to Pipfile, version "2.9.10".
-Probably not needed. idk why i added it
+- "psycopg2-binary" was added to requirements.txt file, version "2.9.10"
+    - This means that it is not a separate package to be installed in a separate command
 - Development python version is 3.9.4
 - Development pip version is 24.3.1
 - Development pyenv version is 2.4.20